lighthouse-labs/photolabs-starter/backend/README.md

 ## Seeding

-Run a the development server with `npm start` in the Host environment.
-We are only using vagrant for `psql` this week.
+Run the development server with `npm start`.

 Both of these achieve the same result.

 - Make a `GET` request to `/api/debug/reset` with `curl http://localhost:8001/api/debug/reset`.
-- Use the browser to navigate to `http://localhost:8001/api/debug/reset`.
+- Use the browser to navigate to [http://localhost:8001/api/debug/reset](http://localhost:8001/api/debug/reset).

 ## Run The Server